Frequently Asked Questions

 5. What is your philosophy and approach for children with Special Needs?

 Answer: The Self-Directed Education model is built on the way humans, and all mammals for that matter, naturally learn; through play, social interaction, curiosity, and pursuing interests.
 Through these pursuits, children pick up the skills they need so that they can have a fulfilling, contributing role in our society.
 We prefer not to assign labels within this educational model, but sometimes they serve a purpose.
-If your child arrives with a label indicating special needs, so long as they feel this is a good learning environment for them, we’re happy to give it a try.
+If your child arrives with a label or exhibits behavior that fits a diagnosis or label, so long as they feel this is a good learning environment for them, we’re happy to give it a try.

 Some children with Autism find Self-Directed Education learning environments to be a good fit because, like other kids, they are free to pursue their passions and see what amazing opportunities arise from those pursuits.
 For kids with alexithymia, our consistent use of non-violent communication (language that articulates feelings and needs) is helpful.
 This is an environment that values social learning where all children are given significant time to identify and communicate about feelings.
 It is an important part of learning for all of us.